Lifecycle Callbacks Deep Dive

 }

-Refer to Understanding connectedCallback Execution Order for comprehensive hydration sequencing matrices.
+Refer to Understanding connectedCallback Execution Order for comprehensive hydration sequencing analysis.

 Debugging Step: When encountering undefined context or missing child elements, log performance.now() timestamps at the start of each callback.
-Verify parent timestamps consistently precede child timestamps.
-If not, inspect for document.createDocumentFragment() usage or innerHTML injection, which bypasses standard upgrade queues.
+If parent timestamps do not consistently precede child timestamps, inspect for document.createDocumentFragment() usage or innerHTML injection, which bypasses the standard parser-driven upgrade queue.

 5. Production Testing & Validation Strategies

-Validating lifecycle behavior requires synthetic DOM environments that accurately mirror browser parsing and upgrade mechanics.
+Validating lifecycle behavior requires DOM environments that accurately mirror browser parsing and upgrade mechanics.
+Treating the observed callback order as a stable, asserted invariant is the domain of Contract & Visual Testing.

 Unit Testing Lifecycle Hooks